DS-100/DS-100.github.io/sp23faq.md

 ---
 ## I can't enroll yet for reason X (waitlist, concurrent enrollment, etc) but expect/hope to, what should I do?

 We encourage you to not fall behind: you should complete all work when it is assigned.
-We generally will not provide additional accommodations to students who enroll late; please see [below](#extensions-and-late-enrollment) for more details.
+We generally will not provide additional accommodations to students who enroll late; please see [below](#assignment-extensions-and-late-enrollment) for more details.

-To be added to the relevant resources (Ed, bCourses, etc.), please email [{{page.course.email}}](mailto:{{page.course.email}}) with the subject line `Interim access to class resources`, providing your name, email and student ID.
+To be added to the relevant resources (Ed, bCourses, etc.), please email [{{page.course.email}}](mailto:{{page.course.email}}) (Subject line: `Interim access to class resources`) with your name, email and student ID.

+To get a section (discussion and/or lab) assignment, please contact {{page.course.logistics_ta}}.

 ---